Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 • Tablet: Chew thoroughly to decrease risk of serious adverse GI effects; do not swallow whole.

-• Bone deposition: Rising lanthanum levels were observed in bone biopsies of patients treated for up to 4.5 years (Fosrenol Canadian product monograph 2015).
+• Bone deposition: Rising lanthanum levels were observed in bone biopsies of patients treated for up to 4.5 years.
 Lanthanum deposits into developing bone, including growth plates; consequences on developing bone are not known.
 Use in children is not recommended.

 More about lanthanum carbonate

 - Side Effects